instructor-ai/instructor/README.md

 A request is then segmented into multiple search queries, by passing the request to the `segment` function.
 The function makes a call to the OpenAI API, instructing it to use the `MultiSearch` class to segment the request into multiple search queries.

+### DirectoryTree and Recursive Classes

+The `DirectoryTree` and `Node` classes in this example illustrated an advanced usage in understanding and manipulating hierarchical data structures with recursive data types.
+The script includes functionality for parsing a string representation of a filesystem into a structured directory tree, with the ability to distinguish between file and folder nodes.

+This recursion is handled by wrapping it in the `DirectoryTree` class, which is non-recursive.

+This is because Pydantic, the library used to generate schemas for these classes, encounters limitations when handling recursive schemas.
+Therefore, the workaround implemented here is to wrap the recursive Node class in the non-recursive `DirectoryTree` class.

 ```python
 class MultiSearch(OpenAISchema):